Meet us at ShopTalk Europe, Booth L46

 • Noindex tags: These tags instruct bots not to index specific pages.
 Be careful not to accidentally add them to important content.

-To check how well your site is being crawled and indexed, use the Crawl Stats report in Google Search Console.
+To check how well your site is being crawled and indexed, you can use the Crawl Stats report in Google Search Console.
 For this:

 1. Open Google Search Console.